 Meet at 7.30pm at the Hotel Jezero (our base) for a full trip briefing.
 If you arrive late, we can do another briefing the next morning.

 We take a short ride to Lake Bled for a day of swimming in its crystal clear water.
-No motor boats are allowed on the lake so our only companions will be the small rowing boats taking visitors across to Bled’s famous island, home to its small 17th century church.
+No motor boats are allowed on the lake, only small rowing boats take visitors to Bled’s famous island.
 After a short acclimatisation swim in the Zaka bay on the north-western shore of the lake, we swim across to the island where we walk up the ninety-nine steps to enjoy a panoramic view of the lake.
 Following a short break, we jump back into the water and swim across to the far side where we eat lunch on the beach.

-Today we cross the border into neighbouring Italy, where we swim the full length of the stunning mirror-like Lago del Predil.
+Today we cross the border into Italy, where we swim the full length of the stunning Lago del Predil.
 We take a quick break on the shore before the short drive back into Slovenia for lunch at the popular rafting town of Bovec.
-We then venture into the remote centre of the Triglav national park and hike through the forest to reach the picturesque Kozjak waterfalls, where we take a refreshing dip in the pool at the base of the falls.
+We then venture into Triglav national park and hike through the forest to reach the picturesque Kozjak waterfalls.
+Here we take a refreshing dip in the pool at the base of the falls.

 Later, we head to the pristine turquoise waters of the mighty River Soca for a longer swim – an enjoyable contrast to both the thunder of the waterfall and our serene lake swims.
 Our adventures on this day culminate in an unforgettable journey on the car train, taking you through the Julian Alps back to Bohinj.

-Depending on the weather, we either start our day by walking around the Lake Bohinj or taking the Vogel cable car up to the Mount Vogel ski area to enjoy the panoramic views of the Bohinj valley, across the lake to Mount Triglav and the Julian Alps.
+Depending on the weather, we either start our day by walking around the Lake Bohinj or taking the Vogel cable car up to the Mount Vogel ski area.
+The vista boasts panoramic views of the Bohinj valley, across the lake to Mount Triglav and the Julian Alps.
 (Mount Triglav is a well-known Slovenian symbol, appears on the Slovenian flag and its 50 cent coin and is Slovenia’s highest peak at 2864m).